percona/pmm/docs/details/index.md

-# Details: Overview
+# Details

 - [Architecture](architecture.md): high-level architecture and main components.

 - [Dashboards reference](dashboards/index.md): A complete list of dashboards by category, with screenshots

+- [User interface components](interface.md): Descriptions of the main menus and icons

-- Commands
+- Commands:
-    - [pmm-admin](commands/pmm-admin.md): A manual page for the PMM administration tool
+    - [pmm-admin](commands/pmm-admin.md): The manual page for the PMM administration tool
-    - [pmm-agent](commands/pmm-agent.md): A manual page for the PMM Client agent program
+    - [pmm-agent](commands/pmm-agent.md): The manual page for the PMM Client agent program

 - [API](api.md): How to access the Swagger API